 While these three are often confused for each other or used interchangeably, they differ in small yet important aspects.
 Here’s how:

 - Rabbets are notches or recesses cut either across or with the wood grain on the open edge of aboard.
 It has two sides that are commonly 90º from each other.

 - Dadoes are rectangular, or square slots cut across the wood grain.

 - Grooves are the same with dadoes except they are cut along or with the grain.

 To visualize their differences, please refer to the photo below.

 Types And Applications Of A Rabbet

 There are many different types of rabbets depending on their dimensions and the purpose that they serve.
-Following are these types and their uses:
+So, following are these types and their uses:

 Single Rabbet Joint